Sidneys1/sidneys1.com/programming/_posts/2022-08-22-how-I-built-this-website.md

 toc: false
 excerpt_separator: <!--more-->
 multipart: building-this-website
+erratum:
+- "2022-08-24: Added section on modifying the Jekyll configuration."
 ---

 Sidneys1.com is built statically using [Jekyll](https://jekyllrb.com/), and then published on the world wide web, Tor,